 The Festival of the Fishermen takes place on the last weekend of June.
 Includes fish mezzes, free wine and local shows and parties.
 Locals say it’s the best time to come!

 I can safely say Koufonisia was my favorite Greek island.
 It’s not pretentious as Mykonos or busy as Santorini and it’s even nowhere near the level of infrastructure of Naxos or Paros.
 After visiting all of those, it felt like going back to the basics.
 Somehow, a detox.

 Koufonisia looks and feels completely different from the standard idea of a trip to Greek islands.
 I realized people going there seek three things the island excels at: sun, remoteness and sea.
 It reminded me of some places in Brac, Croatia and in many ways, I see it as the Koh Lipe of Europe.

 So if you are looking for a beach getaway destination to forget all your problems, this is it.

-This tiny little island might lack in sights and attractions, but it has a much more valuable feature, very rare to find these days: authenticity.
-I love how it stays true to its essence of a serene place and doesn’t try to be any more than that.
+This tiny little island might lack insights and attractions, but it has a much more valuable feature, very rare to find these days: authenticity.
+I love how it stays true to the essence of a serene place and doesn’t try to be any more than that.
 It truly nurtures your body and soul.
 Fingers crossed it stays like this for years to come. ❤️